Piophila casei

 Seasonality

 Activity patterns strongly influenced by temperature and substrate availability.
 In ham curing facilities, five to six per year have been documented.
 Field show seasonal variation in abundance relative to co-occurring : more abundant in spring compared to autumn when P. megastigmata dominates.
-Development time varies from 21.5 days at 20°C to 12.2 days at 28°C, with development threshold of 9.91°C.
+Development time varies from 21.5 days at 20°C to 12.2 days at 28°C, with minimum development threshold of 9.91°C.

 Diet